 Area 3 consists of the Route 3 corridor between I-95 and Westwood Drive including the neighborhoods of Idlewild, Altoona, and Great Oaks.
 The Small Area Plan for Area 3 was adopted by the City Council on October 24, 2017 (adopted Area 3 Small Area Plan) (PDF) Implementing the Plan includes creation of an employment core between Route 3, Cowan Boulevard and Interstate 95.
-The recent Veterans Administration Clinic rezoning application approved on 90 acres adjacent to I-95 is an example of how the vision for an employment center translates into zoning changes that provide the legal framework for developing 1,000 new medical jobs in the City!
+The recent Veterans Administration Clinic rezoning application approved on 90 acres adjacent to I-95 is an example of how the vision for an employment center translates into zoning changes that provide the legal framework for a new employment center in the City!

 Implementing the plan also includes the creation and adoption of a form based code for the Route 3 commercial corridor.
 The form based code will foster the evolution of automobile oriented strip development into walkable urban development at a density appropriate to the ready interstate access, but also appropriately transitioning to existing neighborhoods.
-The City Council adopted these changes in January 2019 and will consider the adoption of the associated zoning map amendments on June 25.
+The City Council adopted the changes to the zoning text in January 2019 and will consider the adoption of the associated zoning map amendments on June 25.

 Area 6 consists of the Route 1 / Fall Hill / Princess Anne corridors and adjacent neighborhoods between the Rappahannock Canal and River, including Normandy Village, Riverside, and Fall Hill.
 The City Council approved the Area 6 Small Area Plan (PDF) on January 22, 2019.
 Highlights of the plan include revitalizing the northern gateway into the City, balancing anticipated growth with preservation of existing neighborhoods, establishing a Creative Maker district to enable the evolution of the Princess Anne Corridor into a vibrant center for production and commercial activity, and addressing transportation, environmental, and open space issues.

-SMALL AREA PLANS PHASE II – IV: The remaining 8 Small Areas will be studied in phases over the next three years in the following phases.
+SMALL AREA PLANS PHASE III – IV: The remaining 7 Small Areas will be studied in phases over the next three years in the following phases.